 The RPA system can be turned on and off using the infotainment system controls.
-See Vehicle Personalization on page 5-32.
+See Vehicle Personalization on page 5-31 for more information.

 The On with Tow Bar Attached setting allows for the parking assist to work properly with a small item attached to the trailer hitch.